 That’s the state of contemporary batteries.
 Oddness.
 AA is probably the most common, but that doesn’t always mean it’s the battery that’s needed.
 I have a clock on my upstairs desk that takes an N battery.
 What the heck is an N battery?
 When I finally found a place nearby that sold them, I bought four.
 I put one in the clock, but I have no idea where I put the other three.

 Many of our battery-controlled devices are rechargeable, which is terrific, but they eventually have to be plugged in to be recharged.
 On one hand, there’s the convenience of cordless, but on the other hand, that convenience can’t go far without the mothership.
 My phone is a great example of this.
 The charge will last about fourteen hours before it blinks out a warning that there is only twenty percent power left, then ten percent, and then it will simply fade to black.
 The last twenty percent of life fades remarkably fast, so I hurry and try to take advantage of every last bit of what’s left.
-There’s an analogy here that is too grim to even think about, but on the plus side, I have the type of mobile phone with a battery that won’t go nuclear in my pocket.
+There’s an analogy here that is too grim to even think about.

 Batteries.
 They’re as much a part of our lives as anything else.
 Cars are running on them now, although not for very far, and I’ve seen them silently zipping down the road and at the public charging stations, tethered to their lifeline.
 I think that’s remarkable and I hope they improve to the point where they are a real choice for people.
 I doubt I’ll ever get one, though.
 I have enough things blinking at me.